hanabi/hanabi.github.io/Reference.md

   - It is the first turn of the game and nothing is played on the stacks.
   - Cathy's hand is as follows, from newest to oldest: `blue 4, blue 4, blue 5, red 2, blue 2`
   - Alice clues number 5 to Cathy, touching the blue 5 on slot 3.
   - Bob knows that since the team is the *Early Game*, Alice's clue might be a *5 Stall*.
 However, Bob also knows that you are only allowed to perform a *5 Stall* if there are no normal *Save Clues* or *Play Clues* to give.
-Bob sees that Cathy has a blue 2 on chop that could have been saved with a *2 Save*.
+  - Bob sees that Cathy has a blue 2 on chop that could have been saved with a *2 Save*.
 Thus, Bob knows that Alice's clue cannot not be a *5 Stall*, which makes it a *5 Pull* instead (since it is two-or-more-away from the chop).
   - Bob knows that if this was a *5 Pull*, it would be pulling the red 2.
 If Bob does nothing, Cathy might go on to misplay the red 2 as some playable 1.
   - Thus, this must be a *5 Pull Finesse*, so Bob blind-plays his *Finesse Position*.
-It is red 1 and it successfully plays.
+It is a red 1 and it successfully plays.
   - From Cathy's perspective, she initially concluded that Alice's number 5 clue was just a *5 Stall*.
 However, Bob blind-played his *Finesse Position* card, and Cathy knows that Bob would not do that if the move was a *5 Stall*.
 This must be a *5 Pull Finesse*, so Cathy blind-plays her slot 4 card.
-It is red 2 and it successfully plays.
+It is a red 2 and it successfully plays.
-- As you would expect, it is also possible to perform a *5 Pull Double Finesse*.
-The "pulled" card will always match the final blind-play.
-(If you are looking for an example of a *5 Pull Double Finesse*, see [here](examples/5_Pull_Double_Finesse.md))
-- Unlike other types of *Finesses*, *5 Pull Finesses* must be demonstrated with a blind-play between when the *5 Pull* is given and the *5 Pulled* player's next turn.
+- Unlike other types of *Finesses*, *5 Pull Finesses* **must** be demonstrated with a blind-play between when the *5 Pull* is given and the *5 Pulled* player's next turn (e.g. a *Forward Finesse*).
 - Subsequently, *5 Pulls* are **not** allowed to initiate a *Reverse Finesse*.
 (This is because we don't want the person with the pulled card to have to entertain too many possibilities.)
-- With that said, players **do** have to respect that forward *5 Pull Finesses* could be *Layered*, *Clandestine*, or have a "*Reverse Finesse*-component".
 - Remember that during a *5 Pull Finesse*, the pulled card **always** matches the blind-play.
-In other words, it generally impossible to ever perform a *5 Pull Bluff*, a *5 Pull Double Bluff*, and so on.
+In other words, it generally impossible to perform a *5 Pull Bluff*, a *5 Pull Double Bluff*, and so on.

+### The 5 Pull Double Finesse

+- First, see the section on the [5 Pull Finesse](#the-5-pull-prompt--the-5-pull-finesse).
+- As you would expect, it is also possible to perform a *5 Pull Double Finesse* in the exact same way that you can *5 Pull Finesse*.
+- The "pulled" card will always match the final blind-play.
+- For example in a 4-player game:
+  - It is the first turn of the game and nothing is played on the stacks.
+  - Donald's hand is as follows, from newest to oldest: `blue 4, blue 4, blue 5, red 3, blue 2`
+  - Alice clues number 5 to Donald, touching the blue 5 on slot 3.
+  - Bob blind-plays the red 1 (because he knows that it cannot be a *5 Stall*).
+  - Cathy blind-plays the red 2 (because she knows that she needs to play into the *Double Finesse*).
+  - Donald knows that the *5 Pulled* card is the blue 3 to match the blue 1 and the blue 2.
+- Previously, we said that *5 Pull Finesse* **must** be a *Forward Finesse*.
+However, *5 Pulled* players **do** have to respect that a *5 Pull Finesse* can be a *5 Pull Double Finesse* with the second blind-play as a *Reverse Finesse*.
+(Specifically, we refer to this as a *Finesse* with a *Reverse Finesse* component.)
+- More examples of a *5 Pull Double Finesse* can be found [here](examples/5_Pull_Double_Finesse.md).

+### The 5 Pull Clandestine Finesse

+- A *5 Pull Finesse* **must** be a *Forward Finesse*.
+- However, *5 Pulled* players **do** have to respect that the *Finesse* can be *Clandestine*.
+- For example in a 4-player game:
+  - It is the first turn of the game and nothing is played on the stacks.
+  - Bob's hand is as follows, from newest to oldest: `red 1, green 1, green 4, green 4, green 5`
+  - Cathy's hand is as follows, from newest to oldest: `blue 4, blue 4, blue 5, green 2, blue 2`
+  - Alice clues number 5 to Cathy, touching the blue 5 on slot 3.
+  - Bob blind-plays the red 1 (because he knows that it cannot be a *5 Stall*).
+  - Normally, Cathy would think that Alice performed a *5 Pull Finesse*, and she would blind-play her slot 4 card as the red 2 (to match the red 1).
+  - However, Cathy also sees that at the time of the clue, Bob had a playable green 1 behind the red 1.
+Thus, it is possible that Alice might be performing a *5 Pull Clandestine Finesse*.
+  - Cathy clues number 5 to Bob as a *5 Save*.
+(This is an unrelated clue.)
+  - Alice performs an unrelated action.
+  - Bob blind-plays the green 1 from slot 2.
+  - Cathy now knows that this was indeed a *5 Pull Clandestine Finesse* and that she has the green 2 on her slot 4.

 ### The 5 Pull Promise (A Follow-up Play Clue After a 5 Pull)